March 23 2014

 Curr Opin Allergy Clin Immunol.
 2008.

-The interest in modulating commensal bacterial flora with prebiotics and probiotics to prevent and treat food allergy has multiplied in recent years.
 Studies on prevention suggest that probiotic supplementation reduces IgE-associated eczema.
 It seems that prenatal administration is of importance.
 Colonization seems to be readily achieved, so there is proof of concept.
 However, after cessation of the administration, a rapid decline in colonization is evident.
 IgE sensitization in atopic eczema is a risk factor for allergic airways disease, and the reduced IgE-associated atopic eczema demonstrated may be an indication of less respiratory allergic disease later.
 Administration of probiotics to children with allergy or at risk of allergy seems to stimulate a low-grade inflammation by activating the innate immune system and further production of IL-10.
 Modulation of commensal bacteria of the gut with probiotics has been shown to modulate the immune system and to have an effect on both the prevention and treatment of food allergy.
 The effects have been highly variable depending on the mode of treatment and the optimal treatment remains unsettled at present.

 Claudio Nicoletti and colleagues at the Institute of Food Research in Norwich, Britain asked volunteers with a history of seasonal allergies to consume a daily milk drink with or without Lactobacillus casei over a five-month period.
 People who consumed the probiotic drink had lower levels of an antibody that help produce allergy symptoms and had higher levels of a different antibody, called IgG that may play a protective role against allergic reactions.